 Curated by MMOMA (Moscow Museum of Modern Art) and Wunderkammern

 Shepard Fairey is the artist behind OBEY GIANT, the graphic campaign that started with a sticker he created in 1989 as student at the Rhode Island School of Design to lately evolve into a worldwide street art campaign.
 The caustic irony of the OBEY GIANT campaign belies in its content, leading viewers to question what they really are looking at in the streets, passively accepting to “obey” – sometimes even subconsciously – to images in adverts and their related content.
 Political messages in Fairey’s approach are traceable not only in his sticker campaign, but also in his famous “HOPE” portrait of Barack Obama, which in 2008 became the iconic image of the presidential campaign supporting the democratic movement.

 Now as the artist’s career nears its 30th year, Shepard Fairey continues his original mission to create work that is accessible to all and forces viewers to question everything.
 In addition to his guerilla street works, as of 2018, Fairey has painted more than 85 large-scale murals around the world.
-Fairey is expected to complete his 100th painted mural in 2019.
+Fairey completed his 100th painted mural in 2019.

 “The world is a turbulent and unpredictable place so as an artist addressing social and political issues in the moment I respond to force majeure events as they unfold, often in hopes that a moment of disruption commanding attention provides an opportunity for a powerful artistic statement.
 My art is inspired by the rich history of art and design with my aim being to capture what is universal and timeless while also potent in an urgent moment of crisis and need.”
 Shepard Fairey